colindecarlo/collection/README.md

 ## License

-Coolection is licensed under the MIT License - see the LICENSE file for details
+Speed Bag is licensed under the MIT License - see the LICENSE file for details